WiemannL/nextflow-project-template/README.md

 This creates a row for each MTAG pair.

 3. Run the pipeline locally:
+Note: can only be run in Python 2.7 environment!
 ```bash
 nextflow run main.nf \
     --samples /pathtocsvfile/samples.csv \